mmore500/mmore500.github.io/_posts/2019-11-16-parallel-shell.md

 > In fact, if it were one data file I'd just get the thing going, grab a chocolate milk from the third-floor vending machine, & then get on with my dab.
 >
 > But it's not just one data file.
-> It's never just one data file
+> It's never just one data file.
 > It's threeve-bazillion of them.
 >
 > I could make the thing go one at a time, but then I'd have to figure out something else to start doing while the things do the thing one thing at a time.